okayysatyam/RAG-FAQ-Assistant/README.md

 * **Decoupled Frontend/Backend:** A modern architecture with a Streamlit frontend and FastAPI backend for scalability and maintainability.
 * **Flexible LLM Integration:** Supports both the Google Gemini API (for high-quality generation) and a local fallback model (like GPT-2 or Phi-3) using Hugging Face Transformers, configurable via environment variables.
 * **Real-time Indexing:** Uploaded documents are processed and added to the vector store on the fly.
+* **High-Quality Context Retrieval:** Combines efficient FAISS similarity search with a Cross-Encoder re-ranking model for refined context selection
+* **Production-Ready API:** FastAPI backend with asynchronous endpoints, CORS support, and comprehensive error handling.
+* **Rate Limiting:** Protect APIs from abuse with per-IP rate limiting using `slowapi`.
+Configurable limits on query and ingestion endpoints.
+* **Modular Architecture:** Clean and understandable separation of embedding, retrieval, re-ranking, and generation logic.

 ---